balajiregt/RestAssured_Practice/README.md

 Configuration:
 Credentials and environment-specific data are stored in the config.properties file located in the src/test/resources directory.
 Update this file to reflect your environment settings.

+This project uses environment variables for configuration.
+The required variables are listed in the 'env.example and config.properties.example' files.

+Setup:
+Copy example files:
+First, you need to copy the example configuration files to create actual config files that the system will use.

+#create '.env' and paste the values from 'env.example'
+#create 'config.properties' and paste the values from 'config.properties.example'

 Contributing:
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.